 For patients with rapid-onset hyponatremia and neurologic symptoms, rapid correction is accomplished by giving 100 mL of hypertonic saline IV over 15 minutes.
 This dose can be repeated once if neurologic symptoms are still present.

 For patients with seizures or coma but slower onset hyponatremia, ≤ 100 mL/hour of hypertonic saline may be administered over 4 to 6 hours in amounts sufficient to raise the serum sodium 4 to 6 mEq/L (4 to 6 mmol/L).
 This amount (in mEq OR mmol) may be calculated using the sodium deficit formula as

 where TBW is 0.6 × body weight in kg in men and 0.5 × body weight in kg in women.

 For example, the amount of sodium needed to raise the sodium level from 106 to 112 mEq/L in a 70-kg man can be calculated as follows:

 Tolvaptan is a once daily tablet indicated for hypervolemic and euvolemic hyponatremia.
 Close monitoring is recommended especially during initiation and dosage changes.
 Tolvaptan use is limited to 30 days because of the risk of liver toxicity.
 Tolvaptan is not recommended for patients with advanced chronic kidney disease or liver disease.
 Its effectiveness can be limited by increased thirst.
-Tolvaptan use is also limited by excessive cost.
+Tolvaptan use is also limited by high cost.

 Hyponatremia may occur with normal, increased, or decreased extracellular fluid volume.

 Hyponatremia is potentially life threatening.
-The degree, duration and symptoms of hyponatremia are used to determine how quickly to correct the serum sodium.
+The degree, duration, and symptoms of hyponatremia are used to determine how quickly to correct the serum sodium.